zendframework/zend-crypt/doc/book/block-cipher.md

 read [this blog post](http://www.zimuel.it/authenticated-encrypt-with-openssl-and-php-7-1/).

 If you want to use the GCM or CCM mode with `BlockCipher` you can just specify the mode in the factory.
-For instance, here is reported an example that uses `aes-256-gcm` encryption with OpenSSL:
+For instance, the following is an example of `aes-256-gcm` encryption with OpenSSL:

 ```php